Fort Washington Park: 1898 to 1940

 On July 3, 1898, the U.S. Navy destroyed the Spanish fleet at Santiago, Cuba, and for all practical purposes the Spanish–American War was over.
 The mines were removed from the Potomac River, and later that year the 10-inch gun mounted near Battery Humphreys was moved to a new mount to test a wood and iron parapet that had been built shortly before the outbreak of war.
 In June 1899, what became known as the Alger test was conducted by firing one of these guns into a parapet designed by the secretary of war.
 The results of the test concluded that concrete provided a more effective barrier against rifled artillery than any other design then available to engineers.

 In July 1899 Batteries Decatur, Emory, Humphreys, and White were officially turned over to the artillery commander of the fort, which became part of the Coast Defenses of the Potomac.
 Although in the hands of the artillery since their construction, they had been the property of the engineers.
 During World War I, the guns of Battery Decatur were removed and shipped to Fort Monroe, Va., where they were then shipped to Europe for use in France.
 Fort Washington was garrisoned by the 260th Coast Artillery Regiment of the District of Columbia National Guard Coast Artillery, and a number of military units were organized at the post, including the 8th Provisional Artillery Battalion, then sent to France where they became the 53rd Artillery (Railway), Coast Artillery Corps.
 In 1924 the coast defense commands were renamed "harbor defense commands".
 After World War I several harbor defense commands were disarmed, and this included Fort Washington by 1929.

 On May 29, 1930, Fort Washington Park was established by Congress as a terminal of a proposed but never built section of the George Washington Memorial Parkway.
-However, the transfer of the fort from military to civilian use did not physically happened until 1939.
+However, the transfer of the fort from military to civilian use did not physically happen until 1939.
 From June 1922 to June 1939, the 3rd Battalion 12th Infantry occupied Fort Washington.
 The fort's primary function was as a city garrison for Washington.
 Its soldiers participated in a variety of state occasions—parades, ceremonies, and funerals—throughout these years.
 In 1939 the 3rd Battalion moved to Fort Myer near Arlington Cemetery.
 That same year the fort was transferred to the Department of the Interior and a Civilian Conservation Corps barracks was built.
 Also in 1939, the site was proposed for use as a terminal point for a bridge across the Potomac from Virginia and a parkway to be built northward along the shore.